orf/cargo-bloat-action/README.md

 # Cargo Bloat Action :rocket:

 Analyse and track your Rust projects size over time.
-Each pull request will give you a:
+This action runs on every pull request and gives you a breakdown of:

 ### Total size change